About me

 I'm always happy to review a patch before a friend sends it upstream, and in general appreciate chances to improve the software I use.

-I'm the proud operator of a small homelab, built on Ansible, sweat, old machines and patience: one day I might write up a virtual tour.
+I'm the proud operator of a small homelab, built on Ansible, sweat, old machines and patience: one day I might write up a virtual tour, or even a /tech.gmi page detailing the whole stack I pick for myself.

 Zekromaster, offline

-I play Tabletop RPGs and have since late middle school: I've spent a few years as a Forever DM, but that curse has been broken somewhere in my early 20s.
+I play Tabletop RPGs and have since late middle school: I've spent a few years as a Forever DM, but that curse has been broken somewhen in my early 20s.

 I am an amateur bartender, and keep a well-stocked liquor shelf that allows me to prepare at least half of the IBA recipe book on a whim, plus some more.
 Combined with a general love of cooking, I dare call myself a great host of dinners, snacks and aperitifs.